abinit/abinit/doc/developers/abimkdocs.md

     We are already using Markdown on gitlab to document our merge requests.
     This means that we can easily integrate all this gitlab documentation with the release notes published on the website.

-## abinit_vars.yml format

-As values in the `~abinit/doc/input_variables/origin_files/abinit_vars.yml` file, you can specify numbers, string, arrays, following the [YAML specifications](http://en.wikipedia.org/wiki/YAML).
-Several "types" are defined to allow sufficient flexibility in the specifications, as follows.

 ### !variable object